 - Some fins include channels that direct the flow of water over the foot.
 The more the fin is designed to mimic the feel of swimming without fins, the more benefit the swimmer will get.

-- Long fins are best for young swimmers who are still learning how to move in the water, snorkelers, and recreational swimmers.
-Long fins improve ankle flexibility and leg endurance.
+- Long blade fins are best for young swimmers who are still learning how to move in the water, snorkelers, and recreational swimmers.
+Longer fins improve ankle flexibility and leg endurance.

 Fin Heel Styles

 Most lap swimming fins are "full foot," meaning they are designed to encase the entire foot like a shoe.
 However, some models come with an adjustable back heel strap instead.
 The attributes of different heel styles are explained below.

 - Swim fins usually have a "full foot" or closed heel — a soft rubber pocket that helps keep the foot inside the fin while kicking.
 Because the foot is totally encased in rubber, an improper fit can lead to rubbing and blisters.
 Carefully look at the size chart to compare with your shoe size before purchasing.

 - Open heel fins use a strap across the back of the ankle to keep the fin in place.
 This usually results in less rubbing on the heel, but may not provide the same secure fit as a full foot fin.

 - Some swimmers get blisters from fins.
 If this happens, wear fin socks.
 These are specially designed to prevent chafing.